 Some companies offer discounts for people under 25 years old.
 This benefit can be requested at the counter, and the price difference can be significant.

-Tip: JR Delay Certificate
+Tip: Delay Certificate from JR

 Communicate with the airline

-Use tools like Skype for international calls.
+Use tools like Skype for international calls

 International calls at Japanese airports can be expensive.
 Using apps like Skype is an economical alternative to contact travel agencies or airlines.

-Check the travel insurance
+Check your travel insurance

-If the visa is close to expiring
+If your visa is about to expire

 Tip: Be prepared for extra costs

-What to do if the visa expires?
+What to do if your visa expires?

 Go to the Immigration Department

-Necessary documents for visa extension
+Documents needed for visa extension

 See below the valid documents for emergency visa extension:

-- valid passport
+- Valid passport

 - Proof of reservation for the new flight (even if it is just a temporary reservation)